 14.6.6 Annexed Loads

-BPA shall arrange and pay for Transfer Service to serve «Customer Name»’s Annexed Load subject to the limitations in this section 14.6. «Customer Name» shall provide BPA written notice of any Annexed Load acquired greater than one Average Megawatt as soon as possible, but no later than 180 days prior to the commencement of service to the Annexed Load.
-However, BPA’s obligation to provide Transfer Service to «Customer Name»’s Annexed Load shall be limited by the megawatt caps and process for Annexed Load and new public customers set forth in BPA’s Provider of Choice Final Policy, March 2024, or any revision of that policy.
+BPA shall arrange and pay for Transfer Service to serve «Customer Name»’s Annexed Load subject to the limitations in this section 14.6 and Exhibit G. «Customer Name» shall provide BPA written notice of any Annexed Load acquired greater than one Average Megawatt as soon as possible, but no later than 180 days prior to the commencement of service to the Annexed Load.
+However, BPA’s obligation to provide Transfer Service to «Customer Name»’s Annexed Load shall be limited as set forth in section 6.2.7 of BPA’s Provider of Choice Final Policy, March 2024, or any revision of that policy.

 14.6.7 Non-Federal Deliveries